-While there are other streaming platforms out there, like YouTube Gaming and Mixer, Twitch still leads the pack.
-Streamers can interact with their viewers through the chat feature and can earn followers and subscribers like many other social media and streaming sites, only this world is mostly about gaming.
+While there are other streaming platforms, like YouTube Gaming and Mixer, Twitch still leads the pack.
+Streamers can interact with their viewers through the chat feature.
+They can earn followers and subscribers like many other social media and streaming sites, only this world is mostly about gaming.

 You can make a lot of money using Twitch, but you also have to be good at the game you are playing and interesting enough to engage your viewers in the chat section.
 Over time, as you build up your audience, you’ll become more and more successful on the platform.

 But how do you know how many viewers you have?
 Where can you see your total viewer count?

 The following article will explain how you can check your Twitch stats to figure out how many viewers you had during a live session.
 The tool is a good gauge of what works and what doesn’t, and it can help you perfect your future streams.